 Best Wheeled Duffel Bag

 This is an affordable backpack that ticks off all the boxes.
-It is easy to maneuver with its dual spinner wheels and 360-degree rolling capabilities.
-It’s also lightweight, and can be used as a duffel bag, wheeled luggage, or backpack!
+It is easy to maneuver with its smooth rolling corner-mounted wheels.
+It’s also lightweight, and features plenty of internal and external pockets for easy organisation.

 All in all, this bag will get the job done, and get you from point A to point B; however, it’s not the highest quality roller backpack on this list nor do any features set it apart from the rest of the bags.
 That said, its price is hard to beat!